 If the value of the euro stayed the same and inflation caused the value of a dollar to drop, it would cost more dollars to buy one euro.

 This is great for Europeans because they can now buy U.S. goods more cheaply.
 However, you’d have to spend more money to purchase products and services in Europe, such as flights, hotels, meals, entertainment, and souvenirs.

 Inflation is Inevitable

 Inflation can change the value of a dollar in an instant.
-To best protect yourself, you need to invest your money in a way that grows as much as — or more than — the rate of inflation.
+To best protect yourself from inflation, you need to invest your money in a way that grows as much as — or more than — the rate of inflation.

 One of the easiest ways to do that is to invest in the stock market.
 There are also inflation-protected bonds offered by the U.S. Treasury.
 Treasury Inflation-Protected Securities, or TIPS, pay an interest rate that adjusts its value based on inflation.

 The most important piece to protect your money from inflation is to pay attention to it.
 For short-term saving and spending, there is little effect.
 However, the best way to hedge your money against inflation in the long run is to start investing and growing your money today.